rwincewicz/aether/README.txt

 What are the files for ?
 ------------------------

-- Aether.info => provide informations about the theme, like regions, css, settings, js ...
+- aether.info => provide informations about the theme, like regions, css, settings, js ...
-- block-system-main.tpl.php => template to edit the content
 - block.tpl.php => template to edit the blocks
 - comment.tpl.php => template to edit the comments
 - node.tpl.php => template to edit the nodes (in content)
-- page.tpl.php => template to edit the page
+- page.tpl.php => template to edit the page structure markup
+- html.tpl.php => template to the head of the page
 - template.php => used to modify drupal's default behavior before outputting HTML through the theme
 - theme-settings => used to create additional settings in the theme settings page